 Mark Prommel, partner and design director at Pensa, became inspired to design the DIWire clock when he saw the strength of the DIWire being able to create precise, repeated shapes.
 He began thinking about designs that take advantage of creating forms using single lines and wanted the lines of the object to become integral to the structure of the piece.
 His final clock design showcases numbers that are the perfect way to utilize the function of the DIWire that would otherwise be very difficult to achieve.

-Once Mark designed the clock, a functioning prototype was developed by Otis Poisson, a design engineer at Pensa.
+Once Mark designed the clock, a functioning prototype was developed.
 The prototype consisted of wooden pieces CNC’ed at a local woodworking shop, clock-hand fixtures printed on our 3D printer, and numbers and hands bent out using the DIWire.
 To ensure reliable minute hand movement, the minute hand required shortening.
 This involved finding the balance between maintaining the desired look of the clock and ensuring the hands were rotating properly.
 Otis tested different metals as well as different hand lengths before finding the right combination.